Investigative Journalism Foundation

-The Investigative Journalism Foundation is a Canadian not-for-profit organization that creates publicly accessible databases about philanthropic donations, political funding, and lobbying in Canada.
+The Investigative Journalism Foundation (IJF) is a Canadian not-for-profit organization that creates publicly accessible databases about philanthropic donations, political funding, and lobbying in Canada.

 Organization

 The Investigative Journalism Foundation is a Canadian not-for-profit organization that was launched on January 4, 2023.
 The organization is supported by donations from the Balsillie Family Foundation, the Trottier Family Foundation, the McConnell Foundation, the Social Sciences and Humanities Research Council, the University of Toronto Scarborough, and John Campbell & Denise Fujiwara.
 The organization is based in Toronto.

 It is led by CEO and editor-in-chief Zane Schwartz.
 The board of directors includes Brent Jolly, (the President of the Canadian Association of Journalists), Karyn Pugliese (the Editor-in-Chief of Canada’s National Observer), Sadia Zaman (the CEO of the Inspirit Foundation), and John Ruffolo, (the founder of Maverix Private Equity).
 Reporters include Roberto Rocha and Kayla Zhu, contributing editors include Fatima Syed and Michael Pereira.
 There are twelve staff in total, eight of whom are full time.